Content Inspection Features

 Analysis, and Inline Deep Learning Analysis for Advanced URL

-Filtering; but also includes any HTTP traffic payloads processed by a
+Filtering.
+This also applies to any HTTP traffic payloads that a

-configured and enabled security policy.
-This allows for broader visibility into
+configured and enabled security policy processes.
+This new capability allows for

 Advanced DNS Security